kilari-raja/CSV-anomaly-detector/README.md

 <p><code>--filename =mock.csv</code>(will throw error)</p>
 <p><code>--filename=mock.csv</code>(will give result)</p>

-The above set of rules also apply for --columns
+The above set of rules also apply for --columns.

 All entries are case sensitive

 ** improperData.txt contains all errors.
 It will be created automatically when .py